domen-jersek/PoKeys_HomeAssistant_plugin/README.md

 # PoKeys_HomeAssistant_plugin

-A HomeAssistant plugin for the PoKeys57E Ethernet I/O controller that contains all of the basic features required for most home automation projects.
-For detailed setup and use descriprion check out our blog site at https://blog.poscope.com
+A HomeAssistant integration for the PoKeys57E Ethernet I/O controller that in combination with other PoLabs d.o.o. products contains all of the basic features required for most home automation projects.
+For detailed setup and use description check out our blog site at https://blog.poscope.com

 # Setup
 ## Hacs setup